List of Marvel Comics characters: F: Flux

-Flux is the name of two different characters appearing in American comic books published by Marvel Comics.
+Flux is the name of two characters appearing in American comic books published by Marvel Comics.

 Benjamin Tibbits

-Private Benjamin "Benny" Tibbets was a Private First Class in the United States Army and a soldier with unresolved mother issues.
-He, along with a platoon of soldiers, were exposed to a gamma bomb by General Ryker, who wished to test its effects on humans.
-Tibbets was the sole survivor.
-He was transformed into a Hulk-like creature with superhuman strength.
-The only differences were that Tibbets, nicknamed Flux, looked more misshapen, his forehead and joints significantly more pronounced, and his transformation was more erratic, parts of him sometimes transforming while the rest of him remained human.
-Convinced by Ryker that Bruce Banner was responsible for his condition, and had sold gamma technology to the Iraqis, Flux was sent after the Hulk, but the fight proved one-sided and Banner was able to talk him down.
-Tibbets underwent psychiatric evaluation thanks to Doc Samson, but he was subsequently recaptured and broken by Ryker.
-Regressed to a childlike mentality and vocabulary, apparently perceiving Ryker as his 'mommy', Flux was once again pitted against the Hulk, but the fight ended when General Ross forced Ryker to stand down.
-Without Ryker's commands, Flux stopped fighting and broke down, reverting to Benny as he wept for his mother.
+Private Benjamin "Benny" Tibbets is a Private First Class in the United States Army who was exposed to a gamma bomb by John Ryker, who wished to test its effects on humans.
+He was transformed into a Hulk-like creature with superhuman strength and a childlike mentality and vocabulary.
+Flux is pitted against the Hulk, but is forced to stand down by Thunderbolt Ross.
+Without Ryker's commands, Flux stops fighting and breaks down, reverting to his human form.

-Recently, Flux was revealed to be in A.I.M.'s custody, who experimented on him.
-However, he was killed by Grey of the Gamma Corps during a raid on the A.I.M. base.
+During the World War Hulk event, Flux is captured and experimented on by A.I.M.
+He is later killed by Grey of the Gamma Corps during a raid on the A.I.M. base.

-During the "Damnation" storyline, Flux was cast down into Hell after his death and is one of the damned souls who Johnny Blaze and Zarathos encounter there alongside Elephantine, a Jack O'Lantern, and Richard Fisk.

 Dennis Sykes

 Dennis Sykes is a banker who appeared in the story 1 Month 2 Live.
-He gains superpowers and an untreatable cancer following an accident with toxic waste.
-With a life expectancy of barely a month, Sykes launches himself on a brief career as a superhero, in an attempt to make a difference in the world while he still can, assisting the Fantastic Four in saving Ego the Living Planet from a cancerous infection and averting Hammerhead's attempt to take control of his neighborhood.
-Although use of his powers made his condition worse, Sykes makes a positive impression on many heroes with his dedication to doing the right thing, accepting training from Spider-Man and receiving honorary membership with the Fantastic Four and the Avengers before he finally dies of stress from his final battle.
-His wife was by his side when he died.
-To honor him, a statue of Flux was erected at the children's hospital he helped after getting his powers.
+He gains superpowers and untreatable cancer following an accident with toxic waste.
+With a life expectancy of barely a month, Sykes launches himself on a brief career as a superhero in an attempt to make a difference in the world while he still can, assisting the Fantastic Four in saving Ego the Living Planet from a cancerous infection and averting Hammerhead's attempt to take control of his neighborhood.
+Although use of his powers made his condition worse, Sykes makes a positive impression on many heroes with his dedication to doing the right thing, accepting training from Spider-Man and receiving honorary membership with the Fantastic Four and the Avengers before dying.
+To honor him, a statue of Flux was erected at the children's hospital he helped after obtaining powers.